Metric Geometry Governs Optimal Control in Driven Stokes Flows: Magnetic Driving and Beyond

 \emph{Physical and Mathematical Description–} Consider the flow of a conducting fluid through a HS cell containing a collection of conducting obstacles $B_k$ for $k\in\{1,2,\cdots,N\}$, that is fully immersed in a transverse magnetic field $\textbf{B}=B_0 \hat{\boldsymbol{z}}$ \cite{mckee2024magnetohydrodynamic}.
 By introducing electrical current between obstacles in the flow, circulation is induced around each obstacle with magnitude\cite{mckee2025potential}

-where $I_k$ is the electrical current leaving the $k^{\mathrm{th}}$ obstacle, $h$ is the cell thickness, and $\mu$ the viscosity of the conducting fluid.
-By adjusting the current exiting each body, one can tune the corresponding circulation, as was demonstrated in recent experiments\cite{mckee2025potential}.
+where $I_k$ is the electrical current leaving the $k^{\mathrm{th}}$ obstacle, $h$ is the cell thickness, and $\mu$ the viscosity of the conducting fluid. \kyle{Note that we consider depth-averaged velocity in the low Hartmann number limit.} By adjusting the current exiting each body, one can tune the corresponding circulation, as was demonstrated in recent experiments\cite{mckee2025potential}.
 Current conservation imposes the constraint $\sum_{k=1}^{N}I_k=0$; the circulation can thus be freely prescribed around $N-1$ obstacles, whereas $\Gamma_N$ is constrained such that $\Gamma_N=-\sum_{k=1}^{N-1}\Gamma_k$.

 The flow velocity can be represented as the gradient of a harmonic potential, $\boldsymbol{u}\equiv(u_x,u_y)^T=\nabla \phi$, which is the real part of a complex analytic function of the variable $z=x+\mathrm{i}y$, denoted $W(z)=\phi +\mathrm{i}\psi$, in the fluid domain defined by $D\equiv \mathbb{C}\backslash \cup_{k=1}^N B_k$.
 This analytic function has the following series expansion\cite{mckee2024magnetohydrodynamic},